Game design is a competitive career so you’ll need to build up your portfolio to showcase your creative skills

 When first starting out you'll receive support from more experienced colleagues, including the opportunity to work shadow them in their role.
 As you get more experience, you'll usually be responsible for managing your own professional development.

-As the games design industry is fast-moving, it's essential that you stay ahead of the game by keeping your technical skills and knowledge up to date.
+As the games design industry is fast-moving, it's essential that you keep your technical skills and knowledge up to date.
 This can be done through in-house training, completing short courses and developing your own bank of skills through self-study.
 Attending events and networking can form an important part of your professional development.

 You can also study at postgraduate level to develop your skills in a specialist area of game design.
 Courses are available in areas such as games design, digital experience design, independent games and UX design, as well as games enterprise.